wyne/sublime-stackmob-js-snippets/README.md

-This is a [Sublime Text][sublime] package which includes snippets for doing StackMob JavaScript development.
+This is a [Sublime Text](http://www.sublimetext.com/) package which includes snippets for doing [StackMob](http://www.stackmob.com) JavaScript development.

 ## Installation ##